martinsumner/riak_kv/docs/NextGenReplGuide.md

 Timings will vary depending on the total number of keys in the cluster, the rate of changes, the size of the delta and the precise hardware used.
 Full-sync repairs tend to be relatively demanding of CPU (rather than disk I/O), so available CPU capacity is important.

 The `ttaaefs_queuename` is the name of the queue on this node, to which deltas should be written (assuming the remote cluster being compared has sink workers fetching from this queue).
-If the `ttaaefs_queuename_peer` is set to disabled, when repairs are discovered, but it is the peer node that has the superior value, then these repairs are ignored.
+If the `ttaaefs_queuename_peer` is set to `disabled` when repairs are discovered, but it is the peer node that has the superior value, then these repairs are ignored.
 It is expected these repairs will be picked up instead by discovery initiated from the peer.
 Setting the `ttaaefs_queuename_peer` to the name of a queue on the peer which this node has a sink worker enabled to fetch from will actually trigger repairs when the peer cluster is superior.
-It is recommended to make full-sync repair bi-directionally in this way, as otherwise resource spent on reconciliation activity triggered by the cluster with inferior value will be wasted.
+It is recommended to make full-sync repair bi-directionally in this way, as otherwise resources spent on reconciliation activity triggered by the cluster with inferior value will be wasted.

 If there are 24 sync events scheduled a day, and default `ttaaefs_maxresults` and `ttaaefs_rangeboost` settings are used, and an 8-node cluster is in use - repairs via ttaaefs full-sync will happen at a rate of about 100K per day.
 It is therefore expected that where a large delta emerges it may be necessary to schedule a `range_repl` fold, or intervene to raise the `ttaaefs_rangeboost` to speed up the closing of the delta.